ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 The scripts creating, downloading and uploading the archives could run on GitHub Actions (which should work until a GitHub disaster :sweat_smile:) or some other service.

 All in all it could be quite cheap to run the code and store the archives.
-As a bonus one could imagine using the archives for analyses over one or a few GitHub organizations: after having collected all issues as JSON files, no need to perform GitHub API calls to e.g. identify the most prolific bug reporters. :bar_chart:
+As a bonus one could imagine using the archives for analyses over one or a few GitHub organizations: after having collected all issues as JSON files, no need to perform GitHub API calls to identify the most prolific bug reporters. :bar_chart:

 ## Conclusion